Spooky, Halloween Math Transformation

 I had students work in partners to solve the task cards.
 Once they solved the card, they would check their answer with me.
 Then they could go up to the fear factor box and reach in to get a new card!
 There was a different type of task card in each box for the different skills we were needing to practice (I combined all the multiplication and division cards, with and without models, into one box)!
 I had them rotate through the three different boxes to make sure they were practicing all the different skills.

-Students did not have to participate, because I definitely had a few kids that did not want to get the task cards out of the fear factor boxes.
-So I also had a set a task cards that were not in the fear factor boxes that I could just give them if they didn’t want to do the boxes.
+Students did not have to participate, because I definitely had a few kids that did not want to get the task cards out of the mystery boxes.
+So I also had a set a task cards that were not in the mystery boxes that I could just give them if they didn’t want to do the boxes.
 Or if only one person wanted to participate, they would just send that person to get the card each time!

 The Clean Up